-Baxi offers several ranges of combi boilers, including Baxi EcoBlue Plus Combi, Baxi EcoBlue Advance Combi, Baxi Duo-tec, Baxi Platinum and for the independent merchant market Baxi 200 Combi, Baxi 400 Combi and Baxi 600 Combi.
+Baxi offers several ranges of combi boilers, including Baxi EcoBlue Plus Combi, Baxi EcoBlue Advance Combi, Baxi Duo-tec, Baxi Platinum, Baxi 200 Combi, Baxi 400 Combi and Baxi 600 Combi.
 Outputs range from 24kW to 40kW, delivering flow rates up to 16.4 litres a minute.

 Baxi heat-only boilers